 Q20.
-Since your SOL clinic visit on (date), have you had wheezing or whistling in your chest?
+Since our last telephone interview with you on (date), have you had wheezing or whistling in your chest?

 Ask if the participant to indicate if they have had wheezing or whistling in their chest since their SOL clinic visit.
 Participants who respond no or are unsure are skipped to Q21.